flofl-source/WebAppArchPROJECT/3-Assignement/README.md

 * If the entered actor or director indeed worked for this movie, the picture of her/him is displayed + his/her name

 * Then, the user has to enter the name of a movie in which this actor or director appears.
-If the movie is right, an image of it is display with the title and release year.
+If the movie is right, an image of it is displayed with the title and release year.

 * All this app is connected to the tmdb API.